wolfSSL/wolfssl-nginx/README.md

 NOTE: You will need to change the path of the root certificate and use your IP address.

 At this point you should see the usual "Welcome to nginx!" webpage.
-Congratulations, you have just performed a post-quantum connection with the P521_KYBER_LEVEL5 hybrid KEM group, the falcon Level 5 signature scheme and AES-256.
+Congratulations, you have just performed a post-quantum connection with the P521_KYBER_LEVEL5 hybrid KEM group, the FALCON Level 5 signature scheme and AES-256.

 ## Licensing